donqq/Scientific-Calculator/README.md

 Scientific Calculator in VB.NET
 -----------

-A Scientific calculator developed vb.net.
+A Scientific calculator developed in vb.net.
 This requires the following libraries in binary format.

 * https://github.com/stormyqq/Unit-conversion
 * https://github.com/stormyqq/Sigma-and-nCr